ansible/awx-operator/README.md

 #### Extra Settings

 With`extra_settings`, you can pass multiple custom settings via the `awx-operator`.
-The parameter `extra_settings`  will be appended to the `/etc/tower/settings.py` and be can an alternative to the `extra_volumes` parameter.
+The parameter `extra_settings`  will be appended to the `/etc/tower/settings.py` and can an alternative to the `extra_volumes` parameter.

 | Name                          | Description                                              | Default |
 | ----------------------------- | -------------------------------------------------------- | ------- |